mihaiapostol14/submit-button/README.md

 # CSS Button Styling

-This CSS code defines a simple, modern button with smooth hover effects.
+This repository contains a simple, modern button with smooth hover effects implemented using CSS and HTML.

 ## Global Styles
 - **Reset Styles:** Removes default margin and padding from all elements.